Kodylow/old-hermes/README.md

 5. When the receiver's Fedimint Client next connects to their federation, they scan for the payment and reissue the pubkey locked ecash.

-Current implementation is a bit different (Hermes receives the ecash and sends the notes to you), but the above is the goal to be purely noncustodial and is pending a few changes to the Fedimint Client.
+Current implementation is a bit different (Hermes receives the ecash and sends the notes to you), but the above is the goal to be purely a messenger vs a passthrough custodian and is pending a few changes to the Fedimint Client.

-**Note:** The Hermes server cannot spend your ecash, it is locked to the User's pubkey.
-It doesn't even need to send you the notification, your Fedimint Client can scan for the payment on its own.
-The notification just makes the scan faster by telling the client to look for a specific payment or set of payments.

 ## Running the Hermes Server